deis/workflow/src/managing-workflow/tuning-component-settings.md

 Setting           | Description
 ----------------- | ---------------------------------
-STORAGE_ADAPTER   | How to store logs that are sent to the logger (default: "memory") NUMBER_OF_LINES   | How many lines to store in the ring buffer (default: 1000)
+STORAGE_ADAPTER   | How to store logs that are sent to the logger.
+Legal values are "file", "memory", and "redis". (default: "redis")
+NUMBER_OF_LINES   | How many lines to store in the ring buffer (default: 1000)

 ## Customizing the Monitor